 What Are Hybrid Mattresses Made Of?

 Hybrid mattresses are made of a top foam layer and a lower layer of coiled springs.
-The top foam layer can be made from latex, memory foam, or poly foam.
+The upper foam layer can be made from latex, memory foam, or poly foam and provides soft cushioning and comfort.
+The spring layer below delivers strong support and bounce.

 What’s Better a Hybrid or Memory Foam Mattress?